pauly/lightwaverf/README.md

 You can also set the state for all devices in a room (based on you configuration file):

-    lightwaverf lounge all full (set all configured devices to full)
+    lightwaverf lounge all on # (turn all configured devices on)

 Note that this sets the state on each device configured in that room by looping through the configuration.
 There will be a short pause between each device being set to ensure that all the commands are successful.